 Ammonium nitrate was the first solid nitrogen (N) fertilizer produced on a large scale, but its popularity has declined in recent years.
+Consequently, Mosaic does not sell ammonium nitrate; the information below is for educational purposes.
 It’s been a common N source because it contains both nitrate and ammonium, and it has a relatively high nutrient content.

 Production